ajskateboarder/scratch-git/README.md

 2. Run `./init.sh`

-3. Run `./start.sh` to launch a server for the userscript to use
+3. Run `./start.sh` to launch a server for the userscript

-Now you when you make some changes to a project in TurboWarp, just click the save button in the corner!
+Now when you make some changes to a project in TurboWarp, just click the <kbd>Save to your computer</kbd> button in the corner.
 Commit names are decided based on the actual changes you made.

+When you're all done, click the <kbd>Push</kbd> button to push all your commits to your repo.

+Congrats, you are now a 🦄✨ _1000000x developer_ ✨🦄